 For example, Spain notoriously partakes in Siesta, as do other Mediterranean countries, and many Southern European places.
 Siesta is a short break taken midday after the midday meal, which is often during the hottest hour of the day in order to escape the heat and to spend time with your family.

 Lunch is between 2 pm and 5 pm, and it’s the biggest meal of the day.
-It’s important to recharge, and Spain recognizes that quality of work improves when the workers are well rested and well fed.
+It’s important to recharge, and Spain recognizes that the quality of work improves when the workers are well rested and well fed.
 This is one of the reasons I have really enjoyed teaching English in Spain and the Spanish lifestyle.

 In the evening restaurants will fill up on any given day for post-work beers and tapas with your friends.
 Around 9 pm you return home for a homemade dinner with your family.
 Eating out is generally done with friends, and processed quick take-out foods are less common.

 Even in the frantic hustle of the morning, co-workers will stop by a nearing café to sit down for coffee and tostada, which is toasted bread with tomato and or ‘Jamon’ (Spanish cured ham).

 Unlike the North American dichotomy, of work hard now, and then playing even harder later that creates a polarizing effect, where employees get tired, burnt out, feel undervalued and turn over rate speeds up, the Spanish take their time and flow through their day at an even pace.

 This may feel unusual at first because your culture may be more about takeaway coffee and meals on the go, but eating and socializing for the Spanish is peppered throughout the day, and therefore achieves a more balanced lifestyle.